DerwenAI/bwyd/README.md

 A positive feedback loop follows, and it won't be pretty.

-Consequently this project is an application of contemporary software engineering into the process of how people in professional kitchens think about their work.
+Consequently this project is an application of contemporary software engineering -- particularly drawn from _functional programming_ -- into the process of how people in professional kitchens think about their work.
-Think of this as a domain specific language for authoring and navigating cookbooks, customized for use with large language models.
+Think of this project as a domain specific language for authoring and navigating cookbooks, customized for use with large language models.

 Code in **Bwyd** language represents the "structure" and "art" of cooking, which can then be parameterized and rendered as text to generate recipes